open-telemetry/opentelemetry-php-instrumentation/README.md

 ### Conflicting extensions

-The OpenTelemetry extension does not play nicely with the following other extensions:
-- blackfire
+The extension can be configured to not run if a conflicting extension is installed.
+Currently, we are not aware of any such extensions.

 You can control conflicts via the `opentelemetry.conflicts` ini setting.